Mariners lose 2-1 to Houston Astros on walkoff homer in the 10th inning

-HOUSTON – There has been at least one home run hit in each of the Mariners’ 86 games, the longest season streak in major-league history.
+HOUSTON – There has been at least one home run hit in each of the Mariners’ 86 games, the longest one-season streak in major-league history.
 Home runs played a big role and factored in all the scoring Friday.

 In the first of three games against Houston, Austin Nola hit his first big-league homer, a solo shot off Wade Miley in the third inning for the game’s first run, giving Seattle an early lead.

-But the Mariners needed more offense than the one home run, falling to the Astros 2-1 on a walkoff, 10th-inning home run by Yuli Gurriel off Matt Festa.

-Josh Reddick tied the game with a two-out, eighth-inning home run off Anthony Bass.
+But the Mariners needed more offense than the one home run, coming up short to the Astros 2-1 on a walkoff, 10th-inning home run by Yuli Gurriel off Matt Festa (0-2) with one out.
+Josh Reddick tied the game with a two-out eighth-inning home run off Anthony Bass.

+“We did a nice job on the mound.
+We threw the ball well,” Mariners manager Scott Servais said.
+“Bass made the one mistake to Reddick for the homer and Gurriel jumped on the one late.

+“When you come in here, you know you’ve got to score more than one run to beat this club.
+We weren’t able to do it offensively.
+Our pitching continues to throw the ball well.
+We just didn’t do a lot against their pitching.”

-Nola and J.P.
-Crawford collected two hits each for the Mariners.
-But more was needed in support of left-hander Tommy Milone, who pitched five scoreless innings, allowing only three hits, after entering in the second inning.
+Seattle managed only five hits with Nola and J.P.
+Crawford collecting two hits each.
+But more offense was needed in support of left-hander Tommy Milone, who pitched five scoreless innings, allowing only three hits, after entering in the second inning.

+Milone pitched to his strength.
+He kept the ball away from the middle of the plate and was keeping his pitches away from patterns.

+“It felt good.
+It’s my job to come in and try to keep the team in the game,” Milone said.
+“I’m happy with it.”

 Nola reached base safely three times in four plate appearances.
 He drew a walk in the fifth and singled sharply to left field in the seventh off Josh James, who relieved Miley to start the inning.